DataDog/hiring-engineers/answers.md

-**Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.**
+* Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

-installed the database:
+running the command sudo apt install mysql-server I was able to walk through the steps to create my database, including setting a master password etc.:

 ![image](images/database.PNG?raw=true "database")

-found the steps to integrate mysql here
+Once this was installed, and I could correctly query via SQL commands, I found the steps to integrate mysql here : https://app.datadoghq.eu/account/settings#integrations/mysql
-: https://app.datadoghq.eu/account/settings#integrations/mysql

 After following these steps, I ran some basic queries against the database: